92green/react-entity-editor/README.md

 # react-entity-editor

+### Early stages of development, please prepare for large amounts of changes until version 0.1.0.

-A modular set of React components that makes it easy to set up user interfaces for creating, editing and deleting items.
+React Entity Editor is a modular set of React components that makes it easy to control user flow when editing data, such as showing confirmation and warning messages.
+This does **not** manage your form state for you, or even provide you with a form at all.
+It sites above your form, providing your form with a useful set of props and callbacks, and mapping the form's actions to your CRUD operations.

+Implementation of the user interface of the editor is left to the developer, which offers great flexibility and can be therefore used by forms including redux-form, drag and drop interfaces or any other React UI editor.

 - Maps CRUD operations to standard user actions, e.g."saving" a form will either "create" or "update" an entity.
+It's up to you
 - Modular UI so any aspect of the user interface can be customised.
 - Route creation when used with react-router.
 - A standard and customiseable set of confirmation messages and success notifications.

-Implementation of the user interface of the editor is left to the developer, which offers great flexibility and can be therefore used by forms including redux-form, drag and drop interfaces or any other React UI editor.

-Early stages of development, please prepare for large amounts of changes until version 0.1.0.

 See [examples/src](/examples/src) for examples.
 Both the `basic` and `router` examples ar currently in development but they should give an indication on how to use them.